 Resignation of Directors.
 Has no resigned director for the year 2015 and 2016.
-But one of the Company's Board of Directors, Angelito M. Sarmiento had passed away last October 1, 2015.

 Item 7.
 Independent Public Accountants

 For the year 2015, the Corporation's independent public accountant is the accounting firm of Reyes Tacandong & Co.
 The audit of the financial statements of the Corporation was handled and certified by the engagement partner, Mr. Emmanuel V. Clarino.
 In pursuant to SRC Rule 68.1 (Qualification and Reports of Independent Auditors), the Corporation engaged Reyes Tacandong & Co. for the examination of the Corporation's financial statements effective the calendar year 2011.